What Materials Are Best for Piercings? August 30, 2021 – Posted in: Informative – Tags: initial jewelry materials, jewelry materials, jewelry safety

 Here are the appropriate materials for your piercing, according to the Association of Piercing Professionals.

 Titanium is quickly becoming one of the most popular materials for piercing jewelry, especially for starting jewelry.
-It’s inexpensive, durable, light, and it has a nice silver tone that makes beautiful jewelry.
+It’s inexpensive, durable, lightweight, and it has a nice silver tone that creates beautiful jewelry.
 You can also get colored titanium, which is achieved using an anodizing process.

 If you want a high-quality material that fits your budget, then titanium is the way to go.

 Implant-grade surgical steel is also suitable for new piercings.
-It used to be the most popular material for initial jewelry, but even implant-grade steel contains nickel (the metal that most commonly causes skin irritation), so the piercing industry tends to prefer titanium.
+It used to be the most popular material for initial jewelry, but even implant-grade steel contains nickel (the metal that most commonly causes skin irritation), so you need to make sure that it’s the correct type of steel.
+(As long as your piercer is reputable, they should be able to direct you.)
 Like titanium, it’s durable, inexpensive, and has a nice silver tone.
-However, because of the nickel content of steel, those who have metal sensitivities might want to opt for titanium or another material instead.
+However, because of the potential nickel content of steel, those who have metal sensitivities might want to opt for titanium or another material instead.

 Steel can be quite heavy, so it might tug on your piercing if it’s a larger piece.